The First Slave

 Either Johnson changed his mind or he never said Casor could go, because he soon filed a lawsuit against Parker claiming that Parker stole his servant, and that Casor was Johnson’s for life and was not an indentured servant.

 Johnson ultimately won the case, and not only did he get his servant back, but Casor became Johnson’s slave for life as Johnson had said he was.
-This officially made Johnson the first legal slave owner in the colonies that would eventually become the United States.
-(There were other slaves before this, just not ones that were legal in the British colonies under common law).
+This officially made Johnson the first legal slave owner in the British colonies that would eventually become the United States.
+(There were other slaves before this in the Americas, many actually, just not ones that were legal in the British colonies under common law).

 The judge’s decision on the matter was announced as follows: